 GnRH-independent precocious puberty:

-Follicular ovarian cysts cause most cases; other causes include granulosa-theca cell tumors, adrenal enzyme defects, and McCune-Albright syndrome (a triad of follicular cysts, polyostotic fibrous dysplasia, and café-au-lait spots).
-Causes of GnRH-independent precocious puberty in boys include certain enzyme defects, familial male gonadotropin-independent precocity (due to an activating mutation of the gene for luteinizing hormone [LH] receptors), testosterone-producing testicular tumors, and occasionally McCune-Albright syndrome.
+The etiology depends on the predominant sex hormone effect (estrogenic or androgenic), and physical changes are often markedly discordant from normal pubertal development.
+Estrogenic effects are most commonly caused by follicular ovarian cysts; other causes include granulosa-theca cell tumors and McCune-Albright syndrome (a triad of follicular cysts, polyostotic fibrous dysplasia, and café-au-lait spots).
+Adrenal enzyme defects, specifically congenital adrenal hyperplasia (see Overview of Congenital Adrenal Hyperplasia), are the most common pathologic form of androgen excess in children of either sex.
+Additional causes of GnRH-independent precocious puberty in boys include familial male gonadotropin-independent precocity (due to an activating mutation of the gene for luteinizing hormone [LH] receptors), testosterone-producing testicular tumors, and occasionally McCune-Albright syndrome.

 Symptoms and Signs

 Diagnosis is clinical.
 X-rays of the left hand and wrist are done to check for accelerated skeletal maturation as a result of sex hormone effect.
 Unless history and examination suggest an abnormality, no further evaluation is required for children with pubertal milestones that are within 1 yr of population standards.
-Girls and boys with precocious adrenarche and girls with precocious thelarche also do not require further evaluation as long as x-rays confirm that skeletal maturation is not accelerated.
+Girls and boys with isolated premature adrenarche and girls with premature thelarche also do not require further evaluation as long as x-rays confirm that skeletal maturation is not accelerated.

 If pubertal milestones are within 1 yr of population standards, reassurance and regular reexamination are sufficient.
 Treatment is not needed for premature adrenarche or thelarche, but regular reexamination is warranted to check for later development of precocious puberty.
-For GnRH-dependent precocious puberty, pituitary LH and FSH secretion can be suppressed until normal puberty begins with the GnRH agonist leuprolide acetate 0.2 to 0.3 mg/kg (minimum, 7.5 mg) IM q 4 wk.
+For GnRH-dependent precocious puberty, pituitary LH and FSH secretion can be suppressed with GnRH agonists, including leuprolide acetate 7.5 to 15 mg IM q 4 wk or 11.25 mg or 30 mg IM q 12 wk, or histrelin implants (changed annually).
 Responses to treatment must be monitored, and drug dosages modified accordingly.
+Treatment may be continued until age 11 yr in girls and age 12 yr in boys.

 If GnRH-independent precocious puberty in boys is due to familial male gonadotropin-independent precocity or McCune-Albright syndrome, androgen antagonists (eg, spironolactone) ameliorate the effects of excess androgen.
 The antifungal drug ketoconazole reduces testosterone in boys with familial male gonadotropin-independent precocity.